grimmer0125/express-mongo-rest-k8s-sample/README.md

 ### Run Tests

 Just execute `yarn test`.
-You don't need to launch MongoDB by yourself since the tests use [MongodbMemoryServer](https://github.com/nodkz/mongodb-memory-server) which is [jest](recommended by https://jestjs.io/docs/en/mongodb) and will launch a special MongoDB instance by itself.
+You don't need to launch MongoDB by yourself since the tests use [MongodbMemoryServer](https://github.com/nodkz/mongodb-memory-server) which is recommended by [jest](https://jestjs.io/docs/en/mongodb) and will launch a special MongoDB instance by itself.

 p.s. keep in mind that you many encounter some unexpected test results when you use VS Code to debug the tests with some breakpoints, there are some async-issue.
 If this happens, just use console (`yarn test`) to check it again.